zz1358m/MCTS-AHD-master/README.md

 #### May 23th Update

-We implement the Mountain_car optimization task with heuristics, See ./problem for details (please install the gym package to run this experiment).
+We implement the Mountain_car optimization task with heuristics.
+See ./problem for details (please install the gym package to run this experiment).

 ### MCTS-AHD